stevenwdv/fathom-shadow/docs/development.rst

 Windows Considerations
 ======================

-Fathom uses `Makefiles <https://www.gnu.org/software/make/manual/make.html>`_ to do its builds and run its tests.
-These Makefiles rely on Unix commands.
+Fathom uses `makefiles <https://www.gnu.org/software/make/manual/make.html>`_ to do its builds and run its tests.
+These makefiles rely on Unix commands.
 Therefore, if you are developing on Windows, you need access to these Unix commands through something like `Cygwin <https://www.cygwin.com/>`_.
 You can build and test Fathom using `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`_, but just know that you are technically building and testing Fathom in Linux when you do.